 Copycat Stories

 My Eragon Essay was kidnapped and submitted to a network of sites that SELLS "book reports."
-Of course, they have a big disclaimer that you're not supposed to turn in anything on the site as your own work; they're "for reference," they say.
-But then they also have an exorbitantly-priced service where you can hire someone to write a paper for you within a day or two days on "ANY SUBJECT, GUARANTEED!" but even those are supposed to be for reference.
+Of course, they have a big disclaimer that you're not supposed to turn in anything on the site as your own work in school; they're "for reference," they say.
+But then they also have an exorbitantly priced service where you can hire someone to write a paper for you within a day or two days on "ANY SUBJECT, GUARANTEED!" but even those are supposed to be for reference.
 Yeah right.

 I had a hard time even writing to them to tell them they were selling my frigging essay.
 Because there were no contact e-mail addresses, and the only way you could communicate with them was a form-sent response.
 And . . . you guessed it . . . to fill in the form you needed a user ID, and to get a user ID you had to become a member, which COST MONEY.